libvips/libvips/_posts/2021-11-14-What's-new-in-8.12.md

 4487744:15.24
 ```

-So libvips 8.11 joined 12,154 tiles in about 15s, and needed 4.5 GB of memory.
+So libvips 8.11 joined 12,154 tiles in 15s and needed 4.5GB of memory.
+This
+is quite a substantial amount of memory.

 There's another, less obvious problem: this program will need a file
 descriptor for every tile.
-You can see with a small shell script:
+You can see this with a small shell script:

 ```sh
 #!/bin/bash